iotaledger/iota/nre/validator_tool.md

 #### Modify faucet amount

-Modify the `crates/iota/src/iota_commands.rs`, so a single faucet request provides enough coins to become a validator.
+Modify the `crates/iota/src/iota_commands.rs` file, so a single faucet request provides enough coins to become a validator.
 Change the `DEFAULT_FAUCET_NANOS_AMOUNT` const from `200_000_000_000` to `2_600_000_000_000_000`:

 ```bash